TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-snapshot-data-structures.md

 A segment is an immutable set of chunks that represent a sequence of operations in the event log.
 A snapshot could consist of a single segment that represents the effects of all operations, or could be be made of multiple segments.

+In the diagrams below, the event log is shown in yellow with each batch of transactions numbered in order.
+Segments are shown in purple, with each segment labeled with the batch number that caused it to be created.

 {% include candid-image.html src="/assets/images/spreadsheet-snapshots-2023/single-segment.svg" alt="Creating a complete new segment after each batch of operations" %}

 The simplest approach is to use a single segment.
 Every *k* operations we create a new segment by reading in the old one chunk by chunk, applying all the accumulated operations and writing out a new set of chunks that represent the *n* total operations to date.
 There's a single segment, so loading an initial view is *O(1)*, which is good.
 However, keeping the snapshots up to date is *O(n<sup>2</sup>)*, which is bad.